LesiaChaban/gdk-oci-adb/07-configure-app/configure-app.md

     </dependency>
     ```

+## Task 2: Configure the Application to read secrets stored in OCI Vault

-3. Confirm the distributed configuration feature is enabled using the `micronaut.config-client.enabled` flag in the _bootstrap-oraclecloud.properties_ file.
+1. Confirm the distributed configuration feature is enabled using the `micronaut.config-client.enabled` flag in the _bootstrap-oraclecloud.properties_ file.

     _oci/src/main/resources/bootstrap-oraclecloud.properties_